Call Today

 While houseplants are beneficial in filtering or monitoring VOCs in your air, the filter in your HVAC system works the best to keep out dust and other pollutants.
 However, if the filter clogs, it won’t be able to catch dust and particles before your HVAC system blows impure air throughout your home.
 Make sure your filter is clean so it can do its job to keep your indoor air clean and healthy.

 Work toward improving your indoor air quality by caring for one or more houseplants.
 Also, check and replace your HVAC system’s filter to catch those dirty air particles.
-Call Bradham Brothers, Inc. today at at (704) 912-1456 to improve your indoor air quality.
+Call Bradham Comfort Services today at at (704) 912-1456 to improve your indoor air quality.

 Image provided by Shutterstock